objektwerks/flix/README.md

 -----
 >Currently this command fails.
 * flix> :check
+>Validates project source; but doesn't generate class files.

->Validates project source.
-The Flix LSP does same after each source modification ( see terminal output tab ).
+>**Note**, the Flix LSP parses and validates source after each modification ( see terminal output tab ).

 Build
 -----